William-Nunn/William-Nunn.github.io/about.md

 I'd love to cook something up with you!
 Email me anytime at [{{site.email}}](mailto:{{site.email}})

-While you're here, feel free to listen to my podcasts that are available on my website: Voices That Cook and One Shots: D&D Character Podcast!
+While you're here, feel free to listen to my character demo and my podcasts that are available on my website: Voices That Cook and One Shots: D&D Character Podcast!

 ## Testimonials